oneeve8/kobble-data/content/problems.md

 After moving a track, kobble closed for some reason.
 After I opened it again, the kobble introductory page that I thought I was missing re-appeared.
 Maybe the Intro page is not in the Base tracks?

 ### Editing Markdown of Shared items?
-I noticed that I could edit the intro page in markdown on Kobble.
+I noticed that I could edit the intro page in markdown.
 It probably shouldn’t be that way... or what happens if somebody edits the Markdown of a shared item?